cedar-policy/rfcs/text/0024-schema-syntax.md

 ## Detailed Design

+In what follows we first present the syntax by example.
+A full grammar is given at the end.

 ### Comments

 Cedar schemas can use line-ending comments in the same style as Cedar, e.g., `// this is a comment`.